apache/opendal/core/src/docs/rfcs/3356_lazy_reader.md

     let file_size = stream_len(reader)?;
     if file_size < HEADER_SIZE + FOOTER_SIZE {
         return Err(Error::oos(
-            "A parquet file must containt a header and footer with at least 12 bytes", ));
+            "A parquet file must contain a header and footer with at least 12 bytes", ));
     }